druxorey/ArchFiles/README.md

 After this, it is advisable to test the connection with the `ping` command.

-# 2) Installation
+# 2) Pre-Installation

 If you want a simple installation, you can use **archinstall**, however this is not 100% reliable and I recommend installing it manually.

 ## 2.1) Partitioning disk

-We are gonna use the `cfdisk` tool to partition the disk into three parts: boot, swap, and root.
-It is recommended that the label type be gpt, as it is the most common in UEFI systems.
-In addition, you probably already have partitions created from the previous operating system, so you will need to delete all partitions.
+We will be using the `cfdisk` tool to partition the disk into three sections: boot, swap, and root.
+It is advisable to use the **gpt** label type, as it is prevalent in UEFI systems.
+If you have partitions already created from a previous operating system, you will need to delete all of them.

- - The boot partition is recommended to be 100M in size
+- **The boot partition**: It is recommended to allocate 100M for the boot partition.
+This partition is essential for the system to boot up.
- - The swap partition should be a power of 2 (2, 4, 8, 16 and so on), this depending on the size of the hard drive, in this case it is recommended that the swap be at least 8GB.
+- **The swap partition**: The size of the swap partition should be a power of 2 (2, 4, 8, 16, etc.), depending on the size of your hard drive.
+In this case, it is recommended that the swap partition be at least 8GB.
+The swap partition acts as an overflow for your system memory, ensuring smooth operation when your RAM is fully utilized.
- - Use the rest of the hard drive for the root partition.
+- **The root partition**: Allocate the remaining hard drive space to the root partition.
+This partition will contain your operating system, applications, and files.

-In the end, we are going to write the changes and then exit the cfdisk tool.
+Once you have partitioned the disk, write the changes and exit the `cfdisk` tool.

-Con el comando lsblk puedes listar
+To list the partitions and track your progress, use the `lsblk` command.
+This command is crucial for confirming the ID, size, and type of the partitions.

+## 2.2) Formating the Partitions

+You have to format the 3 partitions that we have made, first you have to format the **root** partition, this is done with the following command:

+    $ mkfs.ext4 /dev/sda3

+Then you need to format the boot partition with the following command:

+    $ mkfs.fat -F 32 /dev/sda1

+And finally let's format the swap partition:

+    $ mkswap /dev/sda2

+Sure, I'd be happy to help you improve and expand your Arch Linux installation guide.
+Here's a revised version of your text:

+## 2.2) Formatting the Partitions

+In this step, we will format the three partitions that we have created.

+1. **Root Partition**: The first partition we need to format is the root partition.
+This can be accomplished using the command below:

+        $ mkfs.ext4 /dev/sda3

+    This command formats the partition as an ext4 filesystem, which is a common choice for Linux installations due to its robustness and excellent performance.

+2. **Boot Partition**: Next, we will format the boot partition.
+The boot partition is crucial for the system startup process.
+Use the following command to format it:

+        $ mkfs.fat -F 32 /dev/sda1

+    This command formats the partition with a FAT32 filesystem.
+FAT32 is commonly used for boot partitions as it is universally supported by almost all operating systems.

+3. **Swap Partition**: Finally, we will set up the swap partition.
+The swap partition is used as a 'backup' for your system's physical memory, providing extra resources if your system runs out of RAM.
+Use the following command to format it:

+        $ mkswap /dev/sda2

+    This command initializes the partition to be used as swap space.

+Remember to replace `/dev/sdaX` with your actual partition paths if they are different.
+Always double-check your commands before executing them to avoid data loss.

+## 2.3) Mounting the Partitions

+In this step, we will be mounting the partitions.
+First, let's start with the **root** partition.
+You can mount it using the command below:

+    $ mount /dev/sda3 /mnt

+Next, we need to mount the **boot** partition.
+However, the required path does not exist yet.
+Therefore, we will create it using the following command:

+    $ mkdir -p /mnt/boot/efi

+With the path now created, we can proceed to mount the **boot** partition:

+    $ mount /dev/sda1 /mnt/boot/efi

+Lastly, the **swap** partition does not need to be mounted in the traditional sense.
+Instead, it needs to be activated.
+You can do this with the following command:

+    $ swapon /dev/sda2

+# 3) Installation

+## 3.1) Basic packages

+The installation process involves selecting the desired packages and mounting them in the `/mnt` directory.
+It is recommended to install at least the following packages: `base`, `linux`, `linux-firmware`, `base-devel`, `grub`, `efibootmgr`, `nano`, `networkmanager`, `git`, and `intel-ucode`.

+***Note**: For those using an AMD processor, it's necessary to install the `amd-ucode` package instead of `intel-ucode`.*

+To install these packages, use the command below:

+    $ pacstrap /mnt base linux linux-firmware base-devel grub efibootmgr nano networkmanager git intel-ucode

+This command will install the base system along with the Linux kernel and firmware, development tools, the GRUB bootloader, EFI boot manager, a basic text editor (nano), network manager, Git for version control, and microcode for Intel processors.
+Remember to replace `intel-ucode` with `amd-ucode` if you're using an AMD processor.
+This will ensure your system has the latest microcode updates from AMD.

+After running this command, your system should have all the necessary packages installed to proceed with the next steps of the Arch Linux installation process.
+Remember to check the official Arch Linux documentation for any updates or changes to the installation process.

+Make sure that you have a working internet connection because `pacman` will download and install all of those packages from the repositories.

+Sure, I'd be happy to help you improve and expand your Arch Linux installation guide.
+Here's a revised version of your text:

+## 3.2) File System Tab

+Once you've installed the necessary tools, the next step is to generate a `fstab` file.
+This file is crucial as it allows your system to automatically mount partitions upon booting.

+You can generate a `fstab` file using the following command:

+    $ genfstab /mnt

+This command will display information about the currently mounted files.
+However, you need to transfer this information to disk.
+To do this, you can redirect the output of the `genfstab` command to the `fstab` file located in the `/mnt/etc/` directory:

+    $ genfstab /mnt > /mnt/etc/fstab

+To ensure that the `fstab` file has been correctly generated, you can use the `cat` command to display its contents:

+    $ cat /mnt/etc/fstab

+The output should match the initial output of the `genfstab /mnt` command.
+If it does, then you've successfully generated your `fstab` file and are ready to proceed to the next step of the installation process.

+---
+---
+---

 ## Desktop inicialization